hisglory51268/TinybeeSteppers/readme.md

 **Stepper Library for use with mkstinybee**

-Library for managing stepper motors connected to a MKS tinybee because all I/Os 128-151 are sent through the shift registers 74HC595 it was easier create a library handle the steppers and the I/Os 144-151 as a standard library like acellstepper would not work.
+Library for managing stepper motors connected to a MKS tinybee Because all I/Os 128-151 are sent through the shift registers (74HC595), a standard library like acellstepper.h or stepper.h would not work.

 The I/Os are outputs only.
-Designed for the MKS tinybee however the library could be modified to work with other boards using shift registers as well also the motors have been renamed to 1-5 access to IO144-IO151 using the coomands getIO() and setIO() IO144-IO151 have been remapped to 16-23 the actuall number to the shift registers
+Designed for use with the MKS TinyBee however the library could be modified to work with other boards using shift registers as well.

-= Stepper Library for use with mkstinybee =

-Library for managing stepper motors connected to a MKS tinybee because all I/Os 128-151 are sent through the shift registers 74HC595 it was easier create a library handle the steppers and the I/Os 144-151 as a standard library like acellstepper would not work.

-The I/Os are outputs only.
-Designed for the MKS tinybee however the library could be modified to work with other boards using shift registers as well also the motors have been renamed to 1-5 access to IO144-IO151 using the coomands getIO() and setIO() IO144-IO151 have been remapped to 16-23 the actuall number to the shift registers
+Access to IO144-IO151 can be done using the comands getIO() and setIO() IO144-IO151 have been remapped to 16-23 the actual number on the shift registers.
+Designed to make one step per cpu cycle.

 **Example**
 ```